myduong-0420/Sentiment-Analysis-on-online-shopping-platforms/README.md

 ---

 ## 1. Data Gathering and preprocessing
 Data is gathered using ExportComments.com and a Shopee webcrawler developed by.
-Then, data is roughly cleaned and compiled using Pandas.
 ### Links:
 - EXPORT COMMENTS:
   https://exportcomments.com/
 - Shopee crawler:
   https

+Then, data is roughly cleaned and compiled using Pandas.
+Irrelevant features and duplicates are removed, columns are renamed and new features like "Product name" and "Duplicated" are added.